Skip to Content

 cleaning products:

 Better cleaning products are one of the most simple changes to make!
-Plus it’s wayyyy cheaper.
+Plus it’s wayyyy cheaper to use a repurposed bottle, some vinegar, and baking soda.
+Drip in some essential oils so it smells nice and voila!
 Check out some of my favorite cleaning products and recipes.

 skin care: